This document is to help you understand when and what will happen during your stay in Cyprus.

 Prior to your treatment in Cyprus our Patient’s Assistant and our International Patients Coordinator will guide you with your preparation at home.
 They will assist you with the donor request completion as well as supporting you through your journey.

 Once a donor has been allocated and we have confirmed that with you, one of the Cyprus team will contact you via email and telephone to inform you of your first appointment at the clinic.

 Please ask for the specialist nurse on arrival and the reception staff will then let her know you have arrived.
 You will be asked to wait in the reception area until she is able to see you.

-On the first visit to the clinic, which for egg donation, is the day your donor is attending for egg collection.
-Please note you will not be in the same area as the donors and will not at any time come into contact with or see donors in the clinic.
+Your first visit for egg donation treatment is the day your donor is attending for egg collection.
+Please note that you will not be in the same area as the donors and will not at any time come into contact with or see donors in the clinic.
 For PGD your first appointment will be the day after you arrive in Cyprus.

 For egg donation patients a specialist nurse will allocate a time to see patients as no scans are carried out on that day as we take the last scan in the UK as a certified account of endometrium thickness, if this has not occurred then you will be scanned.
 For PGD patients an appointment will be allocated on the day following your arrival in Cyprus.